DameDollaForThree/Dancing-Robot/README.md

 - **dance** (code designed by SunFounder, not us)
 - **move forward**, and **move backward** when it senses an obstacle within 5 cm (code designed by us)

-**Main components**: four micro-servos, and an ultrasonic distance sensor
+**Main components**: an Arduino UNO board, a breadboard, four micro-servos, and an ultrasonic distance sensor

 <img align="left" src="images/robot.png" width="300">